0auBSQ/42-Security-Anthology/Rainfall/level9/Ressources/README.md

 # Write up

+## Note

+- Some explanations here are wrong, I will correct them later, maybe...

 First of all, we have lots of strange functions which we assume be C++ after some research, this concerns some of those calls (GOT) :
 ```
 08049b80 R_386_COPY        _ZTVN10__cxxabiv117__class_type_infoE